nigel coutts

 Hometown: Palmerston North, New Zealand

 What is the nature of your injury or illness?
 I have multiple injuries from head to toe.
-I was involved in two Improvised Explosive Devices in Afghanistan, so there are about 21 chapters to my story.
+I was involved in 2 improvised explosive devices in Afghanistan, so there are about 21 chapters to my story.
 I have injuries to my head, ribs, pelvis, spine and legs, and have many steel implants and pins throughout my body.

 Sport background: I grew up playing rugby union, basketball, rugby league, cycling, swimming, snowboarding and surfing.
 I don’t compete anymore due to my physical injuries.